gruppe-adler/replay.gruppe-adler.de/README.md

 # replay.gruppe-adler.de

-This is the replay API of Gruppe Adler.
+This is the online replay service of Gruppe Adler.
 It holds and therefore also serves all replay data (actual data where which unit was etc.).
-It is used by [aar.gruppe-adler.de](https://github.com/gruppe-adler/aar.gruppe-adler.de) and [grad_replay_intercept](https://github.com/gruppe-adler/grad_replay_intercept).
+It is used by [grad_replay_intercept](https://github.com/gruppe-adler/grad_replay_intercept).

 ## Setup & Configuration
 A docker image is available on [Docker Hub](https://hub.docker.com/r/gruppeadler/replay).